joyal-74/FitBazar/bin/pendings.md

 -----------

 1. coupon applied and cancelled - check price above or less minimum remove coupon
-2. after going to checkout the stock les how to manage
+2. after going to checkout the stock less how to manage